-Credit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-Upon Procedure Results Managements' Response 11 Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
+Credit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-Upon Procedure Results Managements' Response 12 Obtain from management a listing of all active credit cards, bank debit cards, fuel cards, and P-cards (cards) for the fiscal period, including the card numbers and the names of the persons who maintained possession of the cards.
 Obtain management's representation that the listing is complete.
 A list was provided and representations obtained.
 The results did not include findings or criticisms.
-12 Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period.
+13 Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period.
 Randomly select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement), obtain supporting documentation, and: a.
 Observe that there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) was reviewed and approved, in writing, by someone other than the authorized card holder.
-A board member reviews credit cards documents.
+All credit/debit card statements are reviewed and approved by someone other than the card holder.
 The results did not include findings or criticisms. b.
 Observe that finance charges and late fees were not assessed on the selected statements.
 There were no finance charges or late fees assessed.
 The results did not include findings or criticisms.

-Credit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-Upon Procedure Results Managements' Response 13 Using the monthly statements or combined statements selected under #12 above, excluding fuel cards, randomly select 10 transactions (or all transactions if less than 10) from each statement, and obtain supporting documentation for the transactions (i.e. each card should have 10 transactions subject to testing).
-For each transaction, observe that it is supported by (1) an original itemized receipt that identifies precisely what was purchased, (2) written documentation of the business/public purpose, and (3) documentation of the individuals participating in meals (for meal charges only). or written documentation of business/public purpose.
+Credit Cards/Debit Cards/Fuel Cards/P-Cards Agreed-Upon Procedure Results Managements' Response stater exclue transa from docur card testine is sup that id (2) busin docur g the monthly statements or combined ments selected under #12 above, ding fuel cards, randomly select 10 actions (or all transactions if less than 10) each statement, and obtain supporting mentation for the transactions (i.e. each should have 10 transactions subject to 19).
+For each transaction, observe that it is ported by (1) an original itemized receipt dentifies precisely what was purchased, written documentation of the 10 purpose, and (3) mentation of the individuals participating eals (for meal charges only).
+The credit card statements did have supporting or written documentation of business/public purpose.
 The results did not include findings or criticisms.